KyneLaggui/gdg-python-flask/FlaskProject/README.md

 # Flask Project

 ### Learning objectives:
-- Learn how to use firebase
+- Learn how to use SQLite
-- Learn how to use firebase auth
+- Learn how to query database
-- Integrate firebase in flask
+- Integrate SQLite in Flask
-- Learn session management

 ### Instructions